 This course will study gambling behaviour as a lens for examining the psychology of decision-making, the brain mechanisms that support risky choice, and the risk factors and psychological processes that are associated with excessive engagement with rewarding behaviours, i.e. addictions.
 Gambling is a ubiquitous form of entertainment that becomes harmful for a minority of people.
-While gambling has historical origins in many parts of the world including Canada's Indigenous peoples, modern commercial gambling products are extensively engineered, in ways that shape the associated profile of 'harms'.
-In

-British Columbia, around three quarters of the population report past-year gambling, and BC receives over 2% of its total provincial revenue from gambling - this is higher than the revenue from alcohol and tobacco products combined.
-Approximately 3-4% of the population show some of the signs of problem gambling, but this subset are estimated to generate around a quarter of revenue from gambling.
+While gambling has historical origins in many parts of the world, including among Canada's Indigenous peoples, modern commercial gambling products are extensively engineered in ways that shape their negative consequences ('harms').
+In British Columbia, around three quarters of the population report past-year gambling, and BC receives over 2% of its total provincial revenue from gambling - note that this is higher than the combined revenue from alcohol and tobacco products in the province.
+Approximately 3 - 4% of the population show some of the signs of problem gambling, yet this subset also generate around a quarter of gambling revenue.

 Two questions dominate the course.
 First, what does the existence and popularity of gambling tell us about human decision-making?
 Second, how does gambling become harmful for some people?
-More specifically, how should we conceptualize these harms (e.g. what exactly does it mean to label problem gambling as an addiction?), how do these harms disproportionately affect certain groups within our society, and how should society respond to these harms?
-This multi-disciplinary course will combine approaches from cognitive psychology, neuroscience, and clinical psychology, alongside insights from economics and public health.
+More specifically, how should we conceptualize these harms (e.g. what does it mean to classify problem gambling as an addiction?), how do these harms disproportionately affect certain groups within our society, and how should society respond to these harms?
+This multi-disciplinary course will combine approaches from cognitive psychology, behavioural neuroscience, and clinical psychology, alongside other disciplines including economics and public health.